-While Australia is a wonderful country for finding your own piece of heaven, there are some places that even the hardiest adventurer just is going to be able to get to.
+While Australia is a wonderful country for finding your own piece of heaven, there are some places that even the hardiest adventurer just isn't going to be able to get to.
 Whether off limits for wildlife protection, military manoeuvres or sheer inaccessibility, we've picked out 10 parts of Oz you're just not going to get to – as well as 10 much more agreeable alternatives.

 While it's hardly a top secret base, there's a remarkable reticence to state exactly what goes on at the Pine Gap Joint Defence Facility.

 Located 18km south-west of Alice Springs, it doesn't come as too much of a surprise to learn that this Australian-American military base is used as a satellite tracking station.
 The large antennas pointing at the heavens give that away.
 But information on any other intelligence activities conducted at Pine Gap is kept deliberately hidden.

 Unless you work there, you're not getting in.
 Road signs nearby are very clear about this.
 And don't think about a scenic flight overhead either – there's a no fly zone.

 Accessible alternative: The communication with satellites is considerably less cloak and dagger at the NASA-funded Canberra Deep Space Communication Complex.
 The visitor centre goes into Australia's role in space exploration, and the field of giant radio telescopes outside make for impressive eye candy.